 The difference between a condo and a rental apartment is ...

-They could be the traditional form of an apartment in a high or low-rise building, or they could be a conventional or stacked townhouse, sometimes referred to as a townhome.
+They could be the traditional form of an apartment in a high or low-rise building or a conventional or stacked townhouse, sometimes referred to as a townhome.
 Though rare, you might even find detached or semi-detached condos.

-When an owner has more control and possible ownership (as in a "whole lot" or "lot line" condominium) over the exterior appearance, it's called a site condo.
-These are preferred by some planned neighborhoods and gated communities.
+When an owner has more control and possible ownership over the exterior appearance, such as in a "whole lot" or "lot line" condominium, it's called a site condo.
+These are the preferred choice by many planned neighborhoods and gated communities.

 If you're buying a condo apartment with underground parking, you may own the parking spot or hold exclusive use to it.
 Ditto for a townhouse when it comes to 'your' backyard or terrace.
 These areas are usually designated as exclusive use.
 This means that no one else can use it, but typically, it's maintained by the property management under contract to the condo corporation.